 - A1.
 Recognize the cultural variations which exist when conducting multi-regional clinical trials for new investigational product development - A2.
-Explain the concept of cultural competency and how it relates to the conduct of clinical research in diverse population groups - Example: Serves as a contributing member of a
+Explain the concept of cultural competency and how it relates to the conduct of clinical research in diverse population groups - clinical research across different global regions (e.g., ICH guidelines vs. FDA regulations, other country regulations)

-- B1.
-Compare and contrast the ethical principles guiding clinical research across different global regions (e.g., ICH guidelines vs. FDA regulations, other country regulations) - B2.
-Examine the pros and cons of conducting clinical trials in low and middle-income countries and differentiate the potential types of exploitation and benefits that populations in these countries may face in the conduct of a global clinical trial
+B2.
+Examine the pros and cons of conducting clinical - B2.
+Examine the pros and cons of conducting clinical trials in low and middle-income countries and differentiate the potential types of exploitation and benefits that populations in these countries may face in the conduct of a global clinical trial - C1.
+Assure that clinical trials incorporate concepts which recognize varying cultural perspectives and ethical issues across regions - C2.
+Develop strategies to select clinical trial sites that appropriately balance the need to provide equal access to potential treatments